joshua-smith98/CVAS/README.md

 **Please note: CVAS is still in heavy development.
 If you're looking for a finished & working program, try this one - its quite nice:** [jaboles/DVA5](https://github.com/jaboles/DVA5)
-## How to work with CVAS [TODO]
-Description of Phrases, Libraries, Sentences etc.
-## Installation [TODO]
-Bla bla bla, still in heavy development.
-Here's how you can test it in its current state...
 ## Roadmap

 ### V0.5 - Back-end & Command-line